-My clients have tried everything you have read.
+My clients have used everything you have read.
 I have listened to their feedback and presented you, the reader, with what they found to be most effective.
 I wish you great success with your current or future relationships.
 I don't need to wish you luck because you won't need it!
-Luck is when something good happens and you have no idea how you did it.
-This book was written so you could create a relationship or correct your existing one.
-If you will experiment by applying these principles to your life, I promise you will radiate like a campfire, warm and glowing, with an aura that men find irresistible.
+Luck is when something good happens, and you have no idea how you did it.
+This book is so you can create a relationship or correct your existing one.
+If you will experiment by applying these principles to your life, I

+promise you will radiate like a campfire, warm and glowing, with an aura

+that men find irresistible.

 Review Questions:

-What Chapter of The Woman Men Adore... and Never Want to Leave did you find had the most impact on you?
+What module of The Woman Men Adore and Never Want to Leave did

+you find had the most impact on you?
 (Circle one below)

-Vulnerability
+1. Vulnerability

-What Men Really Want
+2. What Men Really Want

-Listening to Your Heart
+3. Listening to Your Heart

-Certain Death to Relationships
+4. Certain Death to Relationships

-Forgiveness
+5. Forgiveness

-Secrets of a Great Relationship
+6. Secrets of a Great Relationship

-Deciding your Style
+7. Deciding your Style

-No Man is a Match for a Women Who Puts her Heart First
+8. Impulses vs Feelings

-Personality and Perception
+9. Personality and Perception

-Practical, Practical, Practical
+10. Other

-Why was this the most powerful part of the book for you?
+Why was this the most powerful part of the program for you?

 Most women begin to get ideas for changes they would like to incorporate before they even finish the first chapter.
-So if you are like many women, now that you have completed the book, you may already have many ideas for changes to implement when it comes to relationships.
+So, if you are like many women, now that you have completed the program, you may already have many ideas for changes to implement when it comes to relationships.